Juan Ramón (footballer, born 1912): Valencia

 Throughout the 1940s, Ramón never stopped improving defensively at all levels, managing to mitigate, over the years, the lack of speed with a sensational withdrawal capacity that turned his defensive zone into a funnel for rivals.
 He never showed interest in the attack, and only scored one official goal with Valencia, on 13 February 1944 at the Metropolitano, with a strong clearance that, helped by the strong wind, found Jesús Ederra dislocated and entered the goal of the Atlético Madrid.

 Ramón was an undisputed starter in Valencia for 13 years, playing a crucial role in helping his side win three Leagues (1941–42, 1943–44, and 1946–47), two Spanish Cups (1941 and 1949), and three Valencian Regional Championships for a total of eight titles, not to mention three Cup runners-up (1934, 1937, and 1944) and two League runners-up (1947–48, 1948–49).
 As a member of the PNV, he did not sympathize at all with Franco, but as captain of Valencia, he had to collect most of these titles from the hands of the Generalísimo, the man for whom his family was killed.
 In the 1941 Cup final, he helped his side to a 3–1 win over Espanyol, thus becoming the first Valencia captain to lift the Copa del Rey.

 His prestige at the end of the 40s was unquestionable, with the press considering him an oracle and he even gave his name to a team in the regional competition.
 Despite having offers from other important clubs, such as FC Barcelona, he never wanted to leave the club that trusted him years ago and kept renewing his contract year after year until he retired.
 In total, Ramón scored 1 goal in 243 La Liga matches, and played 358 official matches with Valencia (436, including friendlies).

 Later career

 In 1950, the 38-year-old Ramón was playing little, but was still in shape, so he did not hesitate to accept Carlos Iturraspe's proposal to play for CD Mestalla, the club's second team (now known as VCF Mestalla).
 Notably, in 1952, Ramón participated in 29 League games in a triumphant season in which the subsidiary team was crowned champion of the Second Division and thus achieved promotion to the First Division, later frustrated by the Spanish Football Federation (RFEF).

 International career

-Ramón made his international debut for the Spanish national team in a friendly match against Nazi Germany in Berlin on 12 April 1942, at the age of 30, starting in a 1–1 draw.
-He earned his second and last international cap in the following week, on 19 April, again in a friendly, but against Italy in San Siro, starting in a 0–4 loss.
+Ramón made his international debut for Spain in a friendly match against Nazi Germany in Berlin on 12 April 1942, at the age of 30, starting in a 1–1 draw.
+He earned his second and last international cap in the following week, on 19 April, again in a friendly, against Italy in San Siro, starting in a 0–4 loss.